How Much Does a Kitchen Remodel Cost?

 Older appliances use far more water, gas, and electricity than they really need.
 Energy-efficient models will lower utility bills and are kinder to the planet, as are many of the sustainable options for flooring, countertops, and cabinetry.

 Adding ground fault circuit interrupter (GFCI) outlets to a kitchen reduces the likelihood of electrical shocks in a place where water and electricity are often side by side.
 Many older kitchens are not up to current codes, so updating and acquiring the necessary permits to modernize the safety of the kitchen will increase both the home’s safety and value (homeowners are advised to keep in mind that permits are a hidden cost associated with common remodeling project costs).
-A kitchen remodel also offers an opportunity for a homeowner to reconfigure the storage to be more efficient, reducing the number of sharp items on the counter and providing good lighting for tasks involving knives and hot pans.

 Kitchen Remodeling: DIY vs. Hiring a Professional